Skip to main content

 Properly stow away fishing gear.

-The typical fishing gear you may have lying around poses many threats to your dog once they board the boat.
-Swinging lures, fishing rods and all hooks could come in contact with your curious pup and cause a lot of harm.
+The typical fishing gear you may have lying around poses many threats.
+Swinging lures, fishing rods, and all hooks could come in contact with your curious pup and cause a lot of harm.
 Also, if you want to preserve your bait, remember to hide it or it may become the dog’s next snack!

 Allow your dog to get acclimated to the boat, dock area, and water.

-Before embarking on your trip, let them sniff all the new odors beforehand to adjust themselves to the environment instead of doing so at sea.
+Before embarking on your trip, let them sniff all the new odors beforehand to adjust themselves to the environment.
 As they become more comfortable with the surroundings and get their “sea legs,” more positive feelings will be associated with boating and being on the water.

 Prepare extra supplies for longer boat rides.